RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 In-depth information on these tools can be found on the [cdn-proxy](https://github.com/RyanJarv/cdn-proxy) GitHub repo.

+## Inspiration

+This project kind of came out of an argument that I had with someone whether this was possible or not.
+Being the idiot I am, I hate being wrong, so this ended up being the result.
+Before making this public I spent some time trying to find similar work, unfortantely the only explicit reference I could find was a stack overflow breifly mentioning that this might be possible.
+After I posted this I was talking to Ian Mckay and realized I first heard Aidan Steele talking about defending against it on twitter some time ago.
+Want to give credit where it's due, I \*think\* this post might be the first exploring the issue from an attackers perspective, but it seems at least a few people have been defending against it well before that.

 ## How The Attack Works

 This attack is relatively straightforward, given you understand the Shared CDNs operate above layer 4 of the OSI model.
 This means they terminate TCP connections on their network and make a separate TCP connection to the origin.
 This in turn, means that all connections through a CDN will be made from the client to an IP address the CDN network owns.
 Additionally, when a connection needs to be made to the origin (your backend server), it is also made with a source IP address that the CDN network owns.